Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Jeanne d'Arc statue at Place du Martroi in Orleans 2

-So in summary, both the French and English needed fortresses for protection during this time, which meant they were building fortresses in the area.
-Many fortresses were also built before this due to tensions and things.
+So in summary, both the French and English needed fortresses for protection during this time, which meant fortresses were built in the area.
+Many fortresses were also built before this over the years.

 Then, after the Hundred Years’ War, the French fought with Italy for a bit.
 However, Italian culture ruled out because it caused the French Renaissance, which was heavily influenced by the Italian Renaissance.